 Insufficient or Irregular Radials - Radials are not long enough, not equal length, not uniformly spaced around entire 360 degrees, insufficiently dense, or any combination of these issues.
 Improve radials to full size, dense and uniform all around, or convert to an FCP.

 Avoid Inverted L Bend Supported by Tower - Vertical wire of the inverted L and the tower are essentially primary and secondary windings of an RF transformer.
-Need to avoid this configuration or take steps reduce tower RF current driven into lossy ground from the tower base.
-With the bend in the L supported by the tower, antenna design to minimize loss is involved, which may make other supports for the L more attractive.
+We need to avoid this configuration or take steps to reduce tower RF current driven into lossy ground from the tower base.
+Supporting the bend in the L with the tower involves additional antenna design steps to minimize loss, possibly making other L support schemes more attractive.
 If you must use a tower and a tree to support, consider supporting the bend at the tree.

-Tower Supported Inverted L Bend Unavoidable or Deliberately Chosen - There are two methods reducing loss from RF current driven into the ground at the base of the tower.
-These methods show reduced ground loss in NEC 4.2:
+Tower Supported Inverted L Bend Unavoidable or Deliberately Chosen - There are two methods that reduce loss by reducing RF current driven into the ground at the base of the tower.
+These methods show reduced ground loss in NEC 4.2 comparisons, and in anecdotal results:

-Tower plus mounted antennas self-resonant on 160 m within half wave radius. - A nearby tower can act as an unwanted parasitic element and warp the pattern with unwanted nulls.
-It can also drive 160 m energy into lossy ground around a "weed" antenna not prepared with radials as a purposed efficient parasitic.
+Tower plus mounted antennas self-resonant on 160 m within half wave radius. - A nearby tower can be a parasitic element and warp the pattern with unwanted nulls.
+Since the tower was almost surely not prepared with proper radials to be an efficient 160 m parasitic element, this unintended parasitic element will drive 160 m energy into lossy ground at the base.

 FCP, adjusting dimensions to reduce SWR - ** Do not change FCP dimensions. ** This defeats the FCP's cancellation trick responsible for much of the loss savings.
 It may be tempting because it's an easy reach from ground.
 The FCP's wire folds are designed to maximally reduce the sum of all their fields at ground.
 Changing FCP dimensions immediately increases loss, especially over poor and very poor urban/suburban "ground".
 This was one of the first "gotcha" lessons we learned about the FCP in its early development.

 Vertical Wire too Close to Tree Trunk - Vertical, or vertical wire of inverted L or T is too close to tree trunk.
-Particularly an issue for tree supporting bend of inverted L where the rope from the tree to the bend must support both vertical and horizontal wire.
-Keep the separation from the tree trunk 10 to 15 feet.
-It is better to not go quite as high with the vertical wire than induce the tree trunk.
+Keep separation from the tree trunk at 10 to 16 feet (3-5m).
+It is better to not go quite as high with the vertical wire than heavily induce the tree trunk.
+Do not go through the tree with either vertical or horizontal wire.

-FCP supported with electric fence insulators on tree trunks, etc - As support for an FCP, do not use electric fence insulators directly mounted to tree trunks, wooden fence posts, sides of houses, etc. If an FCP is sturdily supported at the ends and center, simple devices made from small diameter PVC pipe, etc, can push horizontally running FCP wires a foot away from vertically oriented posts, trunks, and then camo-spray-painted to blend with surroundings.
+FCP supported with electric fence insulators on tree trunks, etc - As support for an FCP, do not use electric fence insulators directly mounted to tree trunks, wooden fence posts, sides of houses, etc. If an FCP is sturdily supported at the ends and center, simple devices made from small diameter PVC pipe, etc, can push horizontally running FCP wires a foot away from vertically oriented posts, trunks, and then spray-painted with a color to blend with surroundings.

 FCP too close to parallel running dielectric or conductive materials - To the extent possible keep the FCP 5 feet away from parallel running extents of any material.
 If support posts for a fence are being use to support the FCP as well, try to get the FCP at least two or three feet above the fence.
 We understand that "appearance" issues at your site may not allow desired clearance.
 Creating a foot or two horizontal clearance a little below the top of a wooden fence may attain most of the clearance benefit.